 Why you shouldn’t scan them recklessly.

-During a recent televised sporting event, a company spent a lot of money to run an advertisement that was nothing more than the display of QR code, not unlike the one displayed above.
+During a televised sporting event, a company spent a lot of money to run an advertisement that was nothing more than a QR code (like the one displayed above).

 Apparently, against all common sense and with no regard for security, millions of people used it.

 Why?
 What did it mean?
-What are you supposed to do with it, and how does it relate to security?
+What are you supposed to do with QR codes, and how do they relate to security?

 But they can also be weaponized, and you’d never know.